sslcommerz/SSLCommerz-Magento/README.md

 - New Order Status : Pending Payment.
 - Test Mode : Yes (If No then Make it Yes).
 - Allowed Shipping Methods : Your Shipping Methods if have any.
-- Merchant ID : Your Valid Merchant ID Provided from SSL Wireless.
+- Store/API ID : Your Valid Store/API ID Provided from SSL Wireless.
-- API Password : Your Valid Password Provided from SSL Wireless.
+- Store/API Password : Your Store/API Password Provided from SSL Wireless.
 - Payment from Applicable Countries : Default / If haven't any.
 - Payment from Specific Countries : Default / If haven't any.
 - Instructions : Your Instructions.